-- 1/3 c vegan butter (I like Earth Balance's soy-free brand) or coconut oil, softened
+- 1/3 c pure butter, ghee, (I like to do a mixture of both), vegan butter (I like Earth Balance's soy-free brand) or coconut oil, softened

 - 3/4 c dairy-free chocolate chips (I like Enjoy Life's brand)

-Method to the madness: Preheat your oven to 350 degrees F. Mix together dry ingredients in one bowl, wet in another, omitting the chocolate chips and sea salt.
-Add the wet ingredients to the dry, and mix until thoroughly combined.
+Method to the madness: Preheat your oven to 350 degrees F. Mix together dry ingredients in one bowl, wet in another, omitting the chocolate chips and half of the sea salt.
+Add the dry ingredients to the wet, and mix until thoroughly combined.
 Fold in chocolate chips gently to evenly disperse among the batter.
 Scoop tablespoon-sized balls of dough onto a baking sheet lined with parchment paper, flattening slightly with the back of a spoon.
 Bake for 12-15 minutes, until edges are browned.
-Remove from oven and immediately sprinkle each cookie with flaky sea salt.
+Remove from oven and immediately sprinkle each cookie with remaining sea salt.
 Allow to cool completely (cookies will set and become firmer as they cool).

-Tasty tips: These cookies can be enjoyed in raw dough form, since they are egg-less, or I also enjoy freezing the dough and later adding it to home-made ice cream or banana 'nice-cream'.
-They also make fabulous vehicles for a scoop of ice cream sandwiched in between...
+Tasty tips: Double the recipe.
+You're going to want as many of these as you can get your hands on.
+I also enjoy freezing the dough and later adding it to home-made ice cream, or using them as vehicles for a scoop of ice cream sandwiched in between...